Hansmartin1313/TFOA-Tracker/README.md

 # TFOA-Tracker
-The track for the Offline Version of the TFOA Card game
+The tracker for the Offline Version of the TFOA Card game Dunno, just a tracker, because tracking your monster and stuff with paper is waaay to hard.